zisluiz/querydsl-object-binder/README.md

 With this lib, a result can be aggregated with any children level, in different manners.
 Children with backward parent reference, with each object and your unique key will have only one and same reference.

 A complete working test code can be found in file QuerySqlBinderIntegrationTest.java running with Spring Boot, JPA, QueryDsl and H2 database.
+This code demonstrate a simple example, but this lib was used in many queries in private company project, supporting a variety of queries and needs.